Introduction

 Harbor access credentials provided via 1Password

-A CalypsoAI Docker image version (tag), or Helm Version
+A CalypsoAI Docker image version (tag)

 Harbor is used as a private registry where you will be able to pull the CalypsoAI Moderator Docker image or Helm chart from the repositories depending on the preferred installation method.